pattern-lab/website/contribute.md

 ---
 layout: docs
-title: Contribute | Pattern Lab
+title: Contribute to the Pattern Lab Community | Pattern Lab
-heading: Contribute
+heading: Contribute to the Pattern Lab Community
 ---

 Have an idea for or feedback about Pattern Lab?
 Want to fix some code or add a feature?